emerge-ehri/fhir-specification/docs/source/discussion.rst

 Discussion
 ==========

 The questions and issues raised and discussed during the development and implementation of this specification varied in scale in both importance as well as complexity.
-We have highlighted a few in this section; all our discussion has been captured on the ` Zulip eMERGE genomics stream <https://chat.fhir.org/#narrow/stream/189875-genomics-.2F.20eMerge.20Pilot>`_.
+We have highlighted a few in this section; all our discussion has been captured on the `Zulip emerge/genomics pilot stream <https://chat.fhir.org/#narrow/stream/189875-genomics-.2F.20eMerge.20Pilot>`_.

 .. _adoption-and-direction: